-"Moody's" means Moody's Investors Service, Inc. or any successor thereto.
+"Moody's" means Moody's Investors Service, Inc. or any successor to its ratings business.
 References to Moody's are effective as long as Moody's is a Rating Agency.

 "MSRB" means the Municipal Securities Rulemaking Board.

 "MW" means megawatt.